 RAZ: That's Geoffrey Gray.
 He's a contributing editor at New York magazine and the author of the new book "Skyjack: The Story of the Infamous Hijacker D.B.
 Cooper."
 Geoffrey Gray, thank you so much.

 GRAY: Thanks for having me.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.